pranshupatel/ColourBlock/README.md

 The **down key** increases how quickly the blocks fall.

-When a row is full of blocks it will be cleared, this earns points for the player.
+When a row is full of blocks, it will be cleared and all the rows above it will come down.
+This earns points for the player.

 The **escape key (Esc)** pauses the game.